temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The `/unsubscribe` handler cancels the Workflow with a given email in its Workflow ID.

-For this app, you'll be making use of a switch case to handle what happens when the endpoint gets a response, and when it posts new information to the Workflow Execution.
+For this app, you'll use a switch case to handle the response and provide new information to the Workflow Execution.

-Start by creating a new function.
+Create a new function.
 Define the two cases.
 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["68-75"]}-->
 [gateway/main.go](https://github.com/temporalio/subscription-workflow-go/blob/master/gateway/main.go)
 ```go